ReKST-117/traffic_sign_fl/README.md

 This process repeats automatically across multiple rounds, synchronizing model weights after each upload and progressing toward convergence.
 ![Step 9](figs/ins3.9.png)

+Once all three rounds are completed, you will find the global model files for each round under /tsfl/log.
+This indicates that the entire training process has finished.

 ## Prediction Results

+In the prediction results section, this script loads models from each round, selects one random image per class, and visualizes predictions.
+Correct predictions are marked in green, incorrect in red, and classes trained in the current round are shown with a gray background.
+This highlights model accuracy and coverage.

 The following figures show model predictions after each federated training round.
 Green text indicates correct predictions.
 Red text indicates wrong predictions.
 Gray-shaded samples belong to the class trained in the current round.